Badgers

 Encouraging Badgers in your garden.

 Badgers are generally nocturnal and most often seen after dark snuffling for earthworms.
 This activity tends to be most successful in areas of short grass which is why a neatly manicured lawn will encourage Badgers to visit your garden if they are in the area.
-It?s worth leaving an area of rough grass too as this will provide cover for other prey such as mice and voles, and also provide an area of cover for the badgers themselves.
+It's worth leaving an area of rough grass too as this will provide cover for other prey such as mice and voles, and also provide an area of cover for the badgers themselves.

 Although worms make up a large proportion of their diet, Badgers are omnivorous, eating both meat and plants.
 As foragers, they eat what is available at the time and this may include insects, birds, amphibians, fruits and berries.
 Badger watchers will often report that they have a taste for unsalted peanuts too!

-If you have badgers in your area, try plant fruiting trees and shrubs to provide a food supply in your garden.
+If you have badgers in your area, try plant fruit trees and shrubs to provide a food supply in your garden.
 Apple, Pear, Elder, Crab Apple, Hazel, Rowan, Blackberries and Wild Cherry will all provide an excellent source of food.
 In larger gardens a mature oak tree is useful for it acorns which are a valuable food source in autumn.

 Planting dense rough cover such as brambles, Hawthorn and Blackthorn near to known setts will provide excellent shelter and privacy for Badgers.